 Why Art Boxes?

-Reinforced by these findings, the Trust responded by launching the Art Box Pilot Project within its Arts Access program to provide students of Title I communities with basic art resources to encourage creativity, help them express their feelings, reflect on current events, and engage with others at home.
-Amplified through the limitations of virtual learning, we are aware that many students in marginalized communities do not own or have these types of supplies at home.
+Reinforced by these findings and the fact that many students in marginalized communities do not own or have these types of art supplies at home, the Trust launched the Art Box project within its Arts Access program to provide students in Title I communities basic art resources to encourage creativity, help them express their feelings, reflect on current events, and engage with others at home.